Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Introduction

 \subsection{Proposed RLWE}

 The literature of RLWE competes the growing high speed applications by increasing throughput of the architecture.
 The throughput is mostly achieved by more parallelism which causes more power consumption.
-Power consumption is a severe concern for embedded systems but existing literature has not explored the possibilities of Near Threshold Computation (NTC) in any PQC implementation.
-To the best of our knowledge our proposed RLWE is the first NTC in FPGA/ASIC platform.
+Power consumption is a severe concern for embedded systems but existing literature has not explored the possibilities of NTC in any PQC and HE implementations.
+To the best of our knowledge our proposed RLWE is the first NTC in FPGA and ASIC platform.
 In our implementation we designed a RLWE dedicated hardware which has 14 subcomponents.
-The critical path of all these subcomponents are measured and based the value of critical path 4 cluster algorithms create groups with these 14 subcomponents.
+The critical path of all these subcomponents are measured and based on the critical path, 4 cluster algorithms create groups with these 14 subcomponents.
 The FPGA is partitioned and different partitions has different biasing voltage $V_{ccint}$.
 The group having higher value of critical path is placed in a partition which have higher $V_{ccint}$ and the group having lower value of critical path is placed in a partition which have lower $V_{ccint}$.
-The primary contribution of our paper is stated below: \begin{itemize} \item This paper designs and implements RLWE crypto algorithm in Artix-7 (28nm) FPGA.
-The RLWE has 14 subcomponents such as Random Number Generator (RND), Poly\_div, NTT Controller, Polynomial Multiplier, Read only Memory (ROM), Scanner, Datapath Controller, Convolution Controller, Poly\_add, reader, Distance, Row Column Controller and 2 dual port Random Access Memory (RAM). \item The cluster algorithms create groups of subcomponents which have similar critical paths.
-Each group are placed in a partitioned FPGA where each partition runs with different $V_{ccint}$.
-The group(s) with lower critical path(s) is placed in a lower $V_{ccint}$ partition and the group(s) with higher critical path(s) is placed in a higher $V_{ccint}$ partition. \item The proposed FPGA based voltage scaled RLWE can save ~11\% power consumption in VTR tool.
+The primary contribution of our paper is stated below: \begin{itemize} \item This paper designs and implements RLWE crypto algorithm in Artix-7 (xc7a100tcsg324-3,28nm) commercial FPGA and other 3 different academic FPGAs.
+The implmented RLWE hardware accelerator has 14 subcomponents such as Random Number Generator (RND), Poly\_div, NTT Controller, Polynomial Multiplier, Read only Memory (ROM), Scanner, Datapath Controller, Convolution Controller, Poly\_add, reader, Distance, Row Column Controller and 2 dual port Random Access Memory (RAM). \item The cluster algorithms create groups of subcomponents which have similar critical paths.
+Different groups are placed in different FPGA partitions.
+Each partition runs with different $V_{ccint}$.
+The groups with lower critical path are placed in a lower $V_{ccint}$ partition and the groups with higher critical path are placed in a higher $V_{ccint}$ partition.
+The timing errors causes from the reducing $V_{ccint}$ are handled by the Razor Flipflops. \item The proposed FPGA based voltage scaled RLWE can save ~11\% power consumption in VTR tool.
 The throughput, resource and power consumption of proposed RLWE is reasonably better compared to existing RLWE. \end{itemize} The rest of the paper is organised as follows: Sec. \ref{sec:rlwe} states the background of the RLWE algorithm followed by Sec. \ref{sec:hw} which gives a preliminary idea about hardware implementation of RLWE.
 Next, in Sec. \ref{sec:tool}, the The tool flow of the proposed model is described.
 In Sec. \ref{sec:cluster}, the four cluster algorithm used to partition the FPGA is discussed and in Sec. \ref{sec:algo} and Sec. \ref{sec:rai}, the proposed algorithm to calculate biasing voltage and results are stated respectively.
 Finally, Sec. \ref{sec:con}. concludes the paper